pflagerd/interactive-curves-and-surfaces-three-js/md/ 1 Introduction to CAGD/ 5 Control Points The Start of CAGD.md

 ```
 3. You should now see something like this
    <img src=".md/ 5 Control Points The Start of CAGD/line-touches-left-and-top.png"></img>
 5. Up to now, we've been using a PerspectiveCamera, but for most of our examples, we'll be working in 2D, so let's replace our PerspectiveCamera with an Orthographic Camera.
+In 2D, perspective is kind of irrelevant.
+An Orthographic Camera is essentially a camera WITHOUT perspective.
 ```javascript
    const camera = new THREE.OrthographicCamera( -10, 10, 10, -10, 1, 1000 );
 ```